hornc/catharbot/README.md

-# catharbot
+# DEPRECATED: catharbot

-Open Library clean-up bot making use of the [openlibrary-client](https://github.com/internetarchive/openlibrary-client)
+Now deprecated and is no longer supported.
+Most useful functionality has now been integrated into [Open Library](https://github.com/internetarchive/openlibrary) itself, or [openlibrary-client](https://github.com/internetarchive/openlibrary-client).

-This is an experimental extension of the openlibrary-client, and hopefully some of its features will be moved back into the parent client as the prove successful.
+This (was) an experimental extension of the openlibrary-client, and some of its features have been moved back into the parent client as they proved successful.

 Usage: